 Work Experience is a minimum of 30 hours, on-the-job placement for students looking to gain real-world experience in the workplace, undertaken as a central part of their course.
 The content of a work experience placement varies from employer to employer, and is ultimately entirely dependent on the student’s level and what can be offered by the employer.
 A Work Experience placement usually takes place over a working week, but the hours are flexible and can be negotiated to be mutually agreeable for both the student and the employer.

-Industry Placements are being introduced by the Department for Education to give learners on Level 3 Technical education courses the chance to put into practice the knowledge and technical skills they have learnt.
+Industry Placements are being introduced by the Department for Education to give learners on Level 3 T Level qualifications the chance to put into practice the knowledge and technical skills they have learnt.
 Placements provide employers with additional support from a learner studying an industry relevant course.
 They will involve a 45-60 day placement in a relevant role with a host employer.

 Taking on a Work Experience/Industry Placement student has many benefits for both you and the student:

 In a survey of over 1000 teenagers carried out by the Career Colleges Trust, more than two thirds (67%) of those asked believe work experience is beneficial for finding employment.
 By providing a student the opportunity to gain valuable Work Experience you would be helping to improve their employability, a valuable quality in some skilled technical areas that are seeing a drop in the number of suitable candidates coming out of education.

 My work experience was really fun and the staff made me feel very welcome.
 I now have a better understanding of how a dealership is run, and I found out about more than just the repair and mechanical side of things.